 Review and Discussion — Do you really need this yoga mat?

 The first thing you need to know is that the Banale Mat is difficult to clean and care for.
 You can’t put it in the washing machine or use soap on it.
 The only thing you can use to clean it is the “Banale Spray”, which only comes included with certain pledges, like the $89 minimalist kit.
-At that price point, you can already own several cheaper mats like this one on Amazon.
+At that price point, you can already own several cheaper mats.

 You also can’t leave it in direct sunlight, so yoga in the park may not be a good idea with it.
 Also, if it gets wet, you have to let it completely dry before you roll it up, which is a pain.
 You’re obviously going to sweat when exercising, so this seems like a bit of an oversight.